Lynching of John Tucker: Aftermath: trials and impact

 Two of the three men who committed this crime, Nicholas Wood and Edward Davis, were arrested and tried for John Tucker's murder.
 The third man, William Ballenger, was never apprehended.
 Nicholas Wood was found guilty, but a jury acquitted Edward Davis.
-The Sentinel "speculated on the reasoning for the differing verdicts, noting Wood was found guilty because he 'commenced the affray, and followed it up to its conclusion.'”
+The Sentinel "speculated on the reasoning for the differing verdicts, noting Wood was found guilty because he 'commenced the affray, and followed it up to its conclusion.'"
 Wood was convicted of manslaughter and received three years of hard labor.
 It was rare for a white person to be tried, let alone, convicted, for the lynching of a Black person at this time.
 Whites who believed a white person should not be punished for attacking a Black man requested a retrial of Wood.
 Their request was denied, however, and Indiana governor James Whitcomb refused to involve himself in the case to pardon Wood.

 The lynching of John Tucker had a strong impact on the Black community in Indianapolis.
 Many in the community began going out armed with clubs for protection.
-In the ensuing years, they faced not only the threat of racial violence, but increasingly discriminatory laws.
+In the ensuing years, they faced not only the threat of racial violence but increasingly discriminatory laws.
 The lynching had lasting effects even decades later, as Black men who could vote remembered the legal system's weak response to the Tucker case.

+Memorial marker

+On September 30, 2023, the Indiana Remembrance Coalition (IRC) and the Indiana Historical Bureau unveiled a state historical marker recounting the Tucker lynching.
+The marker describes the events leading up to the murder of Tucker.
+"Uncovering and documenting uncomfortable history is an obligation that we all must share," said Eunice Trotter, director of Indiana Landmarks' Black Heritage Preservation Program and a member of the IRC.
+The marker is located along the Indianapolis Cultural Trail at the corner of Illinois and Washington streets in downtown Indianapolis.